-If a hyperlink in your Articulate Presenter course isn't working as expected, make sure it's configured with supported PowerPoint hyperlink options.
+If a hyperlink in your Presenter course isn't working as expected, make sure it's configured with supported PowerPoint hyperlink options.

 Supported PowerPoint Hyperlink Options

 - Custom shows

 Hyperlinking to a file isn't officially supported.
 The best and most secure option is to upload the file to a web server, then hyperlink to its URL.
 That being said, here's an unsupported method for hyperlinking to a local file: